Magnesia Cupels & Magnesia Bullion Blocks

 – Portland cement (cheap but poor quality)

 – Other refractory and non-corrosive material.

-Good Cupels do not crack when heated in cupellation ovens and have enough mechanical strength to withstand handling with tongs.
+Good fire assay cupels do not crack when heated in furnaces and have enough mechanical strength to withstand handling with tongs.

-Furthermore, manufacturing cupels with an optimal porosity is extremely important .
+Furthermore, manufacturing fire assay cupels with an optimal porosity is extremely important .
 A dense cupel will require longer cupellation times, and higher temperatures: This will result in increased losses of silver.
-On the other hand, if the cupels are too porous, it is possible that they absorb small particles of alloy, also resulting in increased losses of precious metals.
+On the other hand, if the cupels are too porous, they can absorb small particles of alloy, also resulting in increased losses of precious metals.
 (Bugbee p.
 89)

-Finally, it is recommended to design the cup of the cupel so that its volume can bear a weight of lead equal to the weight of the cupel.(Bugbee p.
+Finally, it is recommended to design the cup of the fire assay cupel so that its volume can bear a weight of lead equal to the weight of the cupel.(Bugbee p.
 92 – 93)

 ABOUT MAGNESIA CUPELS